 In today’s competitive marketplace, your customers demand a good experience every time they interact with your company.
 If they don’t receive an optimal experience throughout each interaction, they will move on to the competition.
 There’s no question that a good user experience can pay serious dividends: Attract customers to your company and ensure they return.

-Christopher Daly, vice president and head of Experience & Product Design for auction house Sotheby’s, shares how he communicates the importance of the user experience within his organization and leads his team of change agents in this very important piece of the customer journey.
+Christopher Daly, vice president and head of Experience & Product Design for auction house Sotheby’s, shares how he communicates the importance of the user experience within his organization and leads his team of change associates in this very important piece of the customer journey.

 Customer Strategist: What is your approach to the customer experience?